Onward Homes: Complaints and safety concerns

+Schemes and partnerships

+It received an award for "Best Application of Tech in the Public Sector" in December 2020.
+It conducted a rapid automated telephone survey of its tenants to identify the most vulnerable.
+91% confirmed they were OK and 1,698 asked for assistance.
 It supports the East Lancashire Homeless Families project and the Speke Up project.

 Developments

-It is proposing to build a playground with ‘state of the art’ equipment in Hattersley on a former bowling green.
-This is part of the wider regeneration of the estate which is driven by a partnership between Tameside Council, Onward Homes and Homes England.
+In 2020 it proposed to build a playground with ‘state of the art’ equipment in Hattersley on a former bowling green.
+This was part of the wider regeneration of the estate by a partnership between Tameside Council, Onward Homes and Homes England.